DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 # Development guidelines

-This is RECOMMENDATION for day-to-day development practices in the DINA project.
-It can be deviated from for justifiable reasons.
+This is RECOMMENDATION for day-to-day development practices used in the DINA project.
+It aims to
+- Set common practices so that modules would be built in fairly consistent manner
+- Describe practices to avoid dependencies on any single developer's expertise
+- Act as a reminder checklist for developers

+The guidelines can be deviated from for justifiable reasons.
 Comment and/or document any deviations clearly.

 ## What to include in these guidelines?